andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/00-norway_bound.md

 "She said yes"

-"Well I had a suspicion - she asked me when Sondre was going to propose when I was here last year"
+"Well I hope you wouldn't tell me if she said no!
+I did have a suspicion she'd say yes - last year she asked me when the hell Sondre was going to propose!"

+"Monica and I are very excited"

+"As you should be!"

 <h4 class="article-subheader">Euros</h4>
 Unfortunately my time spent with Sondre is limited.
 My trip coincides with the UEFA European Championships

+Shooting pool with Brage's friends texting with Shannon

 We got too nervous and made our own travel luck